-- Manufacturer is on the CDC/NIOSH tested list.
+- Manufacturers are on the CDC/NIOSH tested list.

 - NOT hard molded.

 Notice of Transparency:

-U.S. manufactured N95 masks are nearly impossible to source currently due in part to the Defense Production Act, and many are still restricted to government use only.
+U.S. manufactured N95 masks are still hard to source currently due in part to the Defense Production Act, and many are still restricted to government use only.
 The only N95 style masks that we are able to acquire at this time are KN95 masks, which are made in China & India.

 These masks do however meet the guidelines set forth by NIOSH and the CDC during this crisis response.
 If N95/KN95 masks are unavailable, a Surgical Mask may be worn as an alternative.
 Homemade and cotton face masks are still NOT RECOMMENDED under WHO guidelines.

 KN95 vs. N95

 According to the CDC, NIOSH, and the manufacturer 3M, the only difference between N95, KN95 and FFP2 masks are their place of origin.
 The KN95 masks are made in India and China, and FFP2 masks are made in Australia.